valeriangalliat/vboxip/README.md

 You can compile the executable with Microsoft JScript .NET compiler.

-A generic compilation command is provided in `make.bat` but you may want to adapt it with your actual Microsoft .NET version and location.
+A generic compilation command is provided in `build.bat` but you may want to adapt it with your actual Microsoft .NET version and location.